What Is A File System?

-The exFAT (Extended FAT) is another Microsoft proprietary file system which finds its use in ball games where the FAT32 feels out of breath.
+The exFAT (Extended FAT) is another Microsoft proprietary file system that finds its use in ball games where the FAT32 feels out of breath.
 Most of the modern digital cameras use exFAT.
-High capacity SDXC memory cards are now pre-formatted with the exFAT file system, as it is lighter in contrast to NTFS and supports file of sizes, more than 4GB.
+High capacity SDXC memory cards are now pre-formatted with the exFAT file system, as it is lighter in contrast to NTFS and supports files of sizes, more than 4GB.
 So, if you have an exFAT SD card, you shall face no issues while copying full-length HD movies on it which is not the case with FAT32.

 exFAT: Limits and features

-High capacity SDXC memory cards are now pre-formatted with the exFAT, as it is lightweight in contrast to NTFS and supports file size more of than 4 GB.
+High capacity SDXC memory cards are now pre-formatted with the exFAT, as it is lightweight in contrast to NTFS and supports file size more than 4 GB.
 So, if you have an exFAT SD card you will have no issues while copying full-length HD movies on it which is not the case with FAT32.